alst2821/puffer-fish/doc/rust.rst

 The topics are: returning a reference, enough permissions, aliasing and mutating a data structure

+Only now after reading `chapter 5 <https://rust-book.cs.brown.edu/ch05-03-method-syntax.html>`_ I realise that there are these properties on a variable:

+ * readable (yes/no)
+ * writeable (yes/no)
+ * ownership (yes, no)

+The `mut` keyword is needed for the `writeable` property.

+The readable property is available on the variable and its references, unless the ownership is gone and the access would be undefined.

 `Rust (wikipedia)`_, this includes a `video`_ in webm by Emily Dunham at linux.conf.au in 2017.